 This may seem a bit silly, but it will give a more professional impression if you have custom pay stubs that represent your company or brand.

 Well, there you have it!
 Those are a few tips and tricks you can utilize to design the perfect check stub template!
 Remember, familiarize yourself with your local rules and regulations before getting started, that way you can ensure you're meeting all of the various requirements.
 Also, don't be afraid to include more information than what's required.

 Being thorough can go a long way in helping make things easier for you and your employees down the road.
 It's also a good idea to take this opportunity to increase your brand awareness.
 Have fun with colors, and even throw your logo on the paystub, so you can have something that isn't so plain and generic.

 Looking to create a paystub for your employees?
-Check out our pay stub generator, where you can have great-looking pay stubs in less than 2 minutes!
+Check out our pay stub maker, where you can have great-looking pay stubs in less than 2 minutes!